node-red/designs/designs/flow-manipulation-api/README.md

 - static parseFlow(string or array)
   - create Flowset from flow.json string or parsed array
   - returns: FlowSet object
-- generator()
+- getAllNodesArray()
-  - iterate over all nodes in this flowset.
+  - retrieve all nodes in this flowset as an Array.
+  - returns: Array of Flow/Config/Subflow/Node object
 - getNode(nodeId)
   - retrieve a node in this FlowSet by its node Id
   - returns: Node object